mEsUsah/prefix2netmask/README.md

 # Simple tool to learn converting IPv4 prefix to netmask #

-Written while procratinating for the CCNA exam in 2021.
+Written while procrastinating for the CCNA exam in 2021.

 A work in progress.